winnim12/Semester-1-Python-Portfolio/README.md

 -Keeps track of wins, losses, and ties

 Project 6: Dog Breeds
-This program allows for users to find sort dog breeds based on their preferences as well as get recommended their perfect dog breed.
+This program is aimed towards users who are looking for a new pet dog.
+The users are allowed to find sort dog breeds based on their preferences as well as get recommended their perfect dog breed.
 Key Features:
 -recommends dog breeds
 -opens images of each dog breed
 -sorts by dog size, characteristics, and purpose

 Project 7: CREATE Task
-This program allows users to order icecream, milkshakes, and drinks.
+This program is aimed towards younger children or anyone that enjoys Ice Cream parlor games.
+It allows users to order icecream, milkshakes, and drinks.
 Key Features:
 -recommends drinks and ice cream flavors
 -can make custom milkshake